jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

     self.assertEqual(a_list, [1, 0, 1, 2, 'n'])

   the test passes.
-It looks like the insert_ :ref:`method<functions>` places the second input given at the index given as the first input and moves the rest of the list_ to the right
+The insert_ :ref:`method<functions>` places the second input given at the index given as the first , it also moves the original items from that index and on in the list_ to the right

 * I get a failure when I change the second input in the call